s0lj4h/Huntertool/README.md

 - Given a domain (e.g. `tesla.com`) discovers potential email addresses, or organizational info.

 **Email Finder**
-- Provide a domain and name (full or first/last), and attempt to find a matching email address.
+- Provide a domain and name (first/last), and attempt to find a matching email address.

 **Email Verification**
-- Check if an email is deliverable, disposable, or belongs to a catch-all domain.
+- Checks if an email is deliverable, disposable, or belongs to a catch-all domain.

 **Batch Processing**
-- Read a list of emails or domains from a file, optionally use concurrency (multi-threading), and export results to CSV or JSON.
+- Load a list of emails or domains from a file, results are exported to CSV or JSON.

 **Logging & Saving to .txt**
-- Prints output (info/errors) to the console.
+- Output (info/errors) is printed to the console.
 - Results can be saved to a `.txt` file.

 ---